sharontherese/latin-mass-funeral/content/prayers-for-a-happy-death/index.md

 Prayers for the sick, dying, dead, and the grace of a happy death are almost too numerous to count.
 Below is a small collection of old prayers on prayers specifically for the grace of a happy death.
 More PDFs of prayers are provided at the bottom of the page.

+# Catholic Tradition

+"Prayers for the Dying and the Holy Souls."
+Catholic Tradition, http://www.catholictradition.org/Joseph/joseph7.htm.

+> O Glorious St. Joseph, behold I choose thee today for my special patron in life and at the hour of my death.
+Preserve and increase in me the spirit of prayer and fervor in the service of God.
+Remove far from me every kind of sin; obtain for me that my death may not come upon me unawares, but that I may have time to confess my sins sacramentally and to bewail them with a most perfect understanding and a most sincere and perfect contrition, in order that I may breathe forth my soul into the hands of Jesus and Mary.
+Amen.

 # A Manual of Prayers

 Catholic Church, and Plenary Council of Baltimore.
 A Manual of Prayers for the Use of the Catholic Laity: Prepared and Published by Order of the Third Plenary Council of Baltimore.
 New York: Catholic Publication Society, 1888. http://archive.org/details/AManualOfPrayers1888.